Andrew Chen has recently published a pretty valid point on most advice on whether OKRs are appropriate for pre-Product–Market Fit startups.

 but I admit no two startups (or market dynamics) are the same, so YMMV.

 The formulation of the Objective itself will naturally differ depending on the stage of the company.
-A great example of this can be found in Christina Wodtke’s book Radical Focus, namely the chapter by Angus Edwardson titled “OKRs for MVPs” – where the author proposes using the hypothesis the Minimum Viable Product aims to validate en lieu of Objective.
+We find a great example of this in Christina Wodtke’s book Radical Focus.
+On the chapter “OKRs for MVPs”, Angus Edwardson proposes using the hypothesis the Minimum Viable Product aims to validate en lieu of Objective.

 #2 – Key Results as Outcomes, not Outputs